Change of Major Into or Within Engineering

 When to Apply

-Applications will be reviewed in the quarter in which they are submitted based on the previous grades.
-Submit the paperwork with this in mind.
-If you meet eligibility with your Winter grades, submit the forms during the Spring application period.
+Applications will be reviewed in the quarter in which they are submitted and will only factor in completed coursework, not in-progress coursework.
+Submit your paperwork with this in mind.
+If you meet the eligibility requirements with your Winter grades, submit the forms during Spring’s application period.

 Application Opens: